List of Marvel Comics characters: D: Death (First Horseman of Apocalypse)

-Death is the youngest of four children of Apocalypse and Genesis, born and raised on Okkara.
+Death is the youngest of the four children of Apocalypse and Genesis, born and raised on Okkara.
 He and his siblings grow up to be the first Horsemen of Apocalypse and fight against the Brood in Ancient Egypt.
-When the forces of the dimension of Amenth invaded Earth and split Okkara into Krakoa and Arakko, Death, along with his mother, his siblings, all Okkaran mutants, and the newly created island of Arakko, is voluntarily sealed away in Amenth to stop the invasion while his father Apocalypse remains on Earth.
-After Genesis becomes Annihilation's new host, Arakko is subjugated and united with the forces of Amenth.
-Death and his siblings are sent to Otherworld to destroy the province of Dryador and lay siege to the Starlight Citadel.
-When Summoner successfully lures Apocalypse to Otherworld, the Horsemen attack and severely wound their father.
-When Saturnyne intervenes and arranges the X of Swords tournament, Death is chosen as a swordbearer for Arakko and travels to Amenth with Famine to recruit the White Sword and to retrieve Death's prophesied sword, the Black Bone of Amduat.

-At the banquet before the tournament, Death takes a liking to Storm, though she rebuffs his advances.
-As the tournament begins, Death pays Mad Jim Jaspers to poison Storm and Wolverine with Blightswill, a substance that nullifies their powers in order to give Arakko's team an advantage.
-Death's final challenge in the tournament is a duel with Storm before the vampires of the realm of Sevalith.
-Storm shatters his blade and reflects Death's powers with her vibranium sword long enough to stun him, impaling him and winning the duel.
-Craving his blood, the vampire spectators set upon Death.
-Though he survives, Death is unable to participate in the remainder of the tournament.
-He is later made a servant of the rulers of Sevalith.
+When the forces of the dimension of Amenth invaded Earth and split Okkara into Krakoa and Arakko, Death, along with his mother, his siblings, the Okkaran mutants, and Arakko, is voluntarily sealed away in Amenth to stop the invasion, while Apocalypse remains on Earth.

-Death seems to enjoy his time in Sevalith, declining Captain Britain's offer to free him.
-When Merlyn takes over Otherworld and establish an anti-mutant regime, Death is imprisoned by his Sevalithi masters.
-He is sought out by the Knights of X and, though he again declines an offer of freedom, helps them on their quest to locate the Siege Perilous.
+When Saturnyne arranges the X of Swords tournament, Death is chosen as a swordbearer for Arakko.
+As the tournament begins, Death pays Mad Jim Jaspers to poison Storm and Wolverine with Blightswill, a substance that nullifies their powers, to give Arakko's team an advantage.
+However, Storm defeats Death by reflecting his powers with her vibranium sword long enough to stun him, impaling him and winning the duel.

-When Genesis, influenced by Annihilation, decides to seize control of Planet Arakko, she leads her army into Sevalith to free Death.
-Bent to his mother's will by the power of Annihilation, Death helps her fight and defeat the White Sword.
-After civil war breaks out on Arakko, Death joins his mother there and initially fights against Storm and her allies.
-When he encounters Storm on the battlefield, however, he refuses to fight her, having grown fond of her.
+When Genesis, influenced by Annihilation, decides to seize control of Arakko, she leads her army into Sevalith to free Death.
+When Death encounters Storm on the battlefield, however, he refuses to fight her, having grown fond of her.
 When Pestilence attempts to kill Storm, Death, enraged, kills his sister in retaliation.
-Subsequently, Death defects to Storm's side of the war, resolved to bring peace to Arakko.
-After the war's conclusion, Death remains on Arakko.
+Death defects to Storm's side of the war, resolving to bring peace to Arakko.